 The OPEN Foundation (Organisation of Producer Responsibility for E-waste Netherlands) has taken the initiative to set up this knowledge centre.
 The knowledge center is therefore made possible by the OPEN Foundation.

-This site will mainly share knowledge about electrical appliances, e-waste and the transition to the circular economy.
+This site will mainly share knowledge about electrical appliances, e-waste, batteries and the transition to the circular economy.
 To guarantee independence, only limited submission criteria are applied.
-The focus is on facts and studies about e-waste, in the full breadth, so including, for example, information about design for recycling, which are especially relevant for the Netherlands.
+The focus is on facts and studies about e-waste and batteries, in the full breadth, so including, for example, information about design for recycling, which are especially relevant for the Netherlands.

 The knowledge center has no profit motive and acts in the interests of society.
 The knowledge center wants to work transparently and with a low threshold by making all factual information and research fully accessible.
 The knowledge center cooperates with independent bodies such as universities.
 For practical reasons, the knowledge center is initially facilitated by the OPEN Foundation, but the best construction to guarantee independence is being looked at in consultation with stakeholders.

-Our first priority is to build this knowledge center to become a reliable, comprehensive source of information for anyone interested in learning more about e-waste.
+Our first priority is to build this knowledge center to become a reliable, comprehensive source of information for anyone interested in learning more about the circular economy of electronics, batteries and e-waste.
 Our vision for the future is to expand this.